TINAF1109/City-Livability/README.md

 CMU 90819-Intermediate Programming with Python Group Project

 ##
+- For project idea and user interface, please refer to Abstrct & User Instruction
-Please refer to the documentation file for instructions of running the code (under section 3 “Behind the Scene” Workflow).
+- For instructions of running the code, please refer to Documentation  (under section 3 “Behind the Scene” Workflow)